 How to create a new bread recipe?

-A new recipe starts from a commonly used ratio of ingredients in the bakers percentage format.
-The ingredients are swapped and amounts are adapted per the recipe makers requirements.
-Test bakes are then conducted, tweaked, until the desired taste and texture is reached.
-Sometimes this happens quickly, sometimes it never quite hit’s perfection.
+A new recipe starts from a ratio of ingredients displayed in the baker’s percentage format.
+The ingredients are swapped and amounts are adapted per the recipe maker’s requirements.
+Test bakes are then conducted and tweaked until the desired taste and texture are reached.
+Sometimes this happens quickly, sometimes it never quite hits perfection.
 But that’s the fun of it!

 The basics of bread recipe creation